Comp211-FA24/lab-00/README.md

 Then exit the container, and you'll be in your host OS's `learncli211` directory.
 Run `ls -a`, and you'll see that the files in the two directories are the same (because they're the same directory).

 When you enter the container, your current working directory (cwd) will always initially be `/mnt/learncli/workdir`.
-Recall from the reading (2.3) that you can print your cwd with `pwd`.
+Recall from the reading (2.3) that you can print your working directory with `pwd`.

 ### Set up SSH authentication